 Now, generally speaking, this is good advice.
 There’s are lots of times to not jump, including:

 - When you get a public speaking assignment, don’t jump — As in, off the bridge!

 - When you start researching your topic, don’t jump — As in, don’t rush out to gather boatloads of information that may or may not be relevant.
 (Download this sample chapter of Speak Like Yourself to learn about the right way to research a public speaking topic.)

 - When you practice your presentation, don’t jump — As in, don’t jump off the starting block and barrel through your presentation as if you were trying to run a 4-minute mile!

-But there is one place where, sometimes, you should jump — As in, take a leap of faith — and that’s when you stand before an audience.
+But there is one situation in which “jumping” — as in, taking a leap of faith — is useful, and that’s when you stand before an audience.

 Why Go to the Edge of Defeat?
 Because That’s Where the Big Gains Are!

 Going to the edge of defeat means risking failure to achieve greater success.